Foundation Repair Dictionary

 Cold joints tend to matter most when water movement or differential movement occurs along the joint.
 In many cases, they remain stable and purely cosmetic.

-• Collapsible soil refers to soil that appears firm and stable when dry but can lose volume and strength when it becomes wet.
-This behavior happens because the soil’s structure relies on weak bonds that break down once moisture is introduced.
+Soil that appears firm and stable when dry but can lose volume and strength when it becomes wet.
+This behavior happens because the soil's structure relies on weak bonds that break down once moisture is introduced.

 Collapsible soil tends to matter most when moisture is introduced where it was not previously present, such as from leaks, drainage changes, or surface water infiltration.
 In stable moisture conditions, the soil may remain largely unchanged.

-• Compaction describes how tightly soil particles are packed together.
+How tightly soil particles are packed together.
 Proper compaction reduces future settlement by limiting how much soil can compress under load.

 Compaction tends to matter most beneath slabs, footings, and utility trenches.
 In undisturbed native soils, compaction is often less of a concern.

-• Concrete shrinkage refers to the natural reduction in volume that occurs as concrete cures and dries.
+The natural reduction in volume that occurs as concrete cures and dries.
 This process can create small cracks as internal stresses are relieved.

 Concrete shrinkage tends to matter most in slabs, walls, and flatwork where appearance is important.
 Structurally, many shrinkage cracks are inconsequential.

-• Consolidation describes the gradual compression of soil over time as water is squeezed out under sustained load.
+The gradual compression of soil over time as water is squeezed out under sustained load.
 This process can occur slowly, sometimes over years.

 Consolidation tends to matter most when settlement is ongoing long after construction or when loads change.
 In many homes, consolidation completes early in the building's life.